-Approval of a cannabis use permit shall also be contingent on the following:
+Approval of a Type 10 Retail cannabis use permit shall be contingent on the following:

-- (a) Applicant must have been identified as a potential cannabis use permit holder through the pre-application process; and - (b) Approval of a cannabis use permit within six (6) months of selection as a potential cannabis use permit; and - (c) Obtaining all necessary State license(s) within six (6) months of positive recommendation through the pre-application process.
+(a) Type 10 Cannabis retail applicant must have been identified as a potential candidate the pre-application process; and

+(b) The applicant must obtain approval of a cannabis use permit within six (6) months of selection as a potential Type 10 retail cannabis use permit holder; and

+(c) Obtaining all necessary State license(s) within six (6) months of positive recommendation through the pre-application process.

-If any one (1) or more of the above items have not been satisfied, the cannabis use permit shall automatically expire.
+If any one (1) or more of the above items have not been satisfied, the Type 10 retail cannabis use permit shall not be approved.

-14-53.112 Fees and charges.
+Sec.
+14-53.111 Fees and charges.